 This issue was mostly fighting. . .with Redzone and with Bressi's thugs.
 There was some interesting scenes of Huntress on stakeout, but most of this one was setup for what is sure to be a dark and violent finish.

 Didn't really like this one as much as the previous issues.
 Once again, the armored supervillain just doesn't belong in this simple story of revenge and betrayal.

 Almost everybody dies.
 Nobody wins.
 No happy ending.

 Redzone confronts Huntress and dies trying to get revenge on the wrong person.
 Holz saves Huntress from Redzone and dies for nothing.
 "The Smiling Man" is caught in the crossfire and dies, denying Huntress her revenge.

 Like I said. . .nobody wins.
 Except the reader.
-This was a pretty damn good little mini-series.
+This was a pretty good little mini-series.
 A real hidden gem in my collection.
 Supervillain nonsense aside, I really wish DC had stayed with this gritty "Lady Punisher" version of The Huntress.
 It would have made a great Vertigo title, in my humble opinion.

 And there it is. . .The Huntress.
-A great mini-series that makes me ask the question, "Why the hell is there a supervillain in my Punisher story?"
-Still a pretty damn good read.
+A great mini-series that makes me ask the question, "Why the is there a supervillain in my Punisher story?"
+Still a pretty good read.
 BONUS: I didn't notice this before, but the covers together form one big picture.
 Nice!